toolleeo/cli-apps/README.md

 * [sift](https://sift-tool.org/) - Fast and powerful open source alternative to grep; it targets flexibility and performance: can be as fast as "regular" grep and allows to specify complex expressions to find text.
 * [ugrep](https://github.com/Genivia/ugrep) - Ultra fast grep with interactive TUI, fuzzy search, boolean queries, hexdumps and more.
 * [vgrep](https://github.com/vrothberg/vgrep) - User-friendly pager for grep.

+## <a name="text-search-replace"></a>Text search and replace (alternatives to sed?)

+Tools to search text within files and replace it..

+* [amber](https://github.com/dalance/amber) - Code search / replace tool.
+* [repgrep](https://github.com/acheronfail/repgrep) - A replacer that uses ripgrep for finding and provides an interactive interface to replace the text.
+* [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI a possible replacement for sed.
+* [teip](https://github.com/greymd/teip) - Select partial standard input and replace with the result of another command.

 ## <a name="time-tracker"></a>Time trackers